-EMT

-European MiFID Template;
+EMT means the European MiFID Template.

-EUWA

-means the European Union (Withdrawal) Act
+EUWA means the European Union Withdrawal Act 2018.

-FCA

-means the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority;
+FCA the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority.

-FCA Regulations

-means the rules contained in the Collective Investment Schemes Sourcebook (COLL), and the Investment Funds Sourcebook (FUND), as part of the FCA Rules as they may be amended or updated from time to time;
+FCA Regulations the rules contained in the Collective Investment Schemes Sourcebook (COLL) as part of the FCA Rules as they may be amended or updated from time to time.

-FCA Rules

-means the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook);
+FCA Rules the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook).

-means investment company with variable capital;
+ICVC means investment company with variable capital.

-Income Shares

-means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules net of any tax deducted or accounted for by the Company;
+Income Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules net of any tax deducted or accounted for by the Company.

-Instrument

-means the instrument of incorporation of the Company

-as amended from time to time;
+Instrument means the instrument of incorporation of the Company as amended from time to time.

-Investment Managers means Cazenove Capital Management, a trading name of Schroder & Co.
-Limited of 1 London Wall Place, London, England, EC2Y 5AU and Waverton Investment Management Limited of 16 Babmaes Street, London SW1Y 6AH or such successor Investment Manager(s) as may be appointed from time to time;
+Investment Manager means Coutts & Company of 440 Strand, London WC2R 0QS or such successor Investment Manager(s) as may be appointed from time to time.

-MiFID II

-Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable;
+MiFID II means the Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable.

-Net Asset Value or

-NAV

-means the value of the Scheme Property of the Company less the liabilities of the Company as calculated in accordance with the Company's Instrument;
+Net Asset Value or NAV means the value of the Scheme Property of the Company less the liabilities of the Company as calculated in accordance with the Company's Instrument.

-OEIC Regulations

-means the Open-Ended Investment Companies Regulations 2001 as amended from time to time;
+OEIC Regulations means the Open-Ended Investment Companies Regulations 2001 as amended from time to time.

-OTC derivative

-means over-the-counter derivative;
+OTC derivative means over-the-counter derivative.

-Prime Broker

-means a credit institution, regulated investment firm or another entity subject to prudential regulation and ongoing supervision, offering services to professional clients primarily to finance or execute transactions in financial instruments as counterparty and which may also provide other services, such as clearing and settlement of trades, custodial services, stock lending, customised technology and operational support facilities;
+Prime Broker means a credit institution, regulated investment firm or another entity subject to prudential regulation and ongoing supervision, offering services to professional clients primarily to finance or execute transactions in financial instruments as counterparty and which may also provide other services, such as clearing and settlement of trades, custodial services, stock lending, customised technology and operational support facilities.